-Thedangerous/hazardous material surcharge is an additional routing and transportation fee passed on from freight carriers to handle the appropriate routing of materials in accordance with Title 49 Code of Federal Regulations (49 CFR) regardless of mode of transportation.
+The dangerous/hazardous material surcharge is an additional routing and transportation fee passed on from freight carriers to handle the appropriate routing of materials in accordance with Title 49 Code of Federal Regulations (49 CFR) regardless of the mode of transportation.

 How do I know if my part is classified as dangerous/hazardous material?

-What is the difference between dangerous and hazardous material?
+What is the difference between dangerous and hazardous materials?